adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 ```
 2. Retrieve a list of same-class images for comparison.
 I am using predicted class as a heuristic to reduce the amount of images we must search through to retrieve the most similar. `compare_n` specifies the amount of images we would search through, so if case we want speedy results, we would reduce `compare_n`.
 If `compare_n` is 20, calling `predict` takes about one second.

 3. Register a hook to record activations of the body.
-Hooks are pieces of code that we inject into PyTorch models to perform additional functionality.
+Hooks are pieces of code that we inject into PyTorch models if we want them to perform additional functionality.
 They work well with context managers (`with` blocks) because we must remove the hook after using it.
 Here, I used the hook to store the final activations of the model's body so I could implement `similar_cams` (explained later).
 ```python
 class Hook():
       def __init__(self, m):